Jerry Masisi: Military career

 Masisi joined the African National Congress (ANC) in the 1970s and was involved in its underground activities.
-In the 1980s he served as an MK political commissar during the liberation struggle against the South African government.
+In the 1980s, he served as an MK political commissar during the liberation struggle against the South African government.
 He obtained his military training in Ethiopia and received an advanced ranger commando training, alongside a detachment of SWAPO guerillas.
-During this time, he commanded the Operation LOCUST APRIL 14, which was a conclusive operation for the training which he received.
+During this time, he commanded Operation LOCUST APRIL 14, which was a conclusive operation for the training which he received.
 According to the ANC, this detachment of guerillas was supposed to infiltrate South Africa and be the first combat operatives to initiate Operation Vula.
-He served as a political instructor, specialising on politics and the Marxism-Leninism philosophy and was elected as the Chairperson of the Regional Political Committee (RPC) of the ANC in Angola in the mid 1980s and attended the ANC Military Seminar, which laid the foundations for Operation Vula.
+He served as a political instructor, specialising in politics and the Marxism-Leninism philosophy and was elected as the Chairperson of the Regional Political Committee (RPC) of the ANC in Angola in the mid-1980s and attended the ANC Military Seminar, which laid the foundations for Operation Vula.